Rachniotov/yt-music-rpc/README.md

 # Requirements

 1. LTS vesrion of Nodejs
-2. A browser whihc supports chrome extension manifest version 2
+2. A browser which supports chrome extension manifest version 2
 3. Discord Client

 # How to